-Like other buildings, commercial storefronts can have more or less elaborate designs, depending on when they were built, where they were located, and the means of the property owner.
+Like other buildings, commentated of the onto can have more or less elaborate designs, depending on when they were built, where they were located, and the means of the property owner.

 A storefront that has been altered can be reconstructed, if historic documentation exists, or rehabilitated in a more modern style that recognizes the building's historic character.

 Reconstruction standards are higher for historic landmarks.